Debt Payoff Optimizer

 Your debts

 Balance, APR, minimum paymentFind these on your statements.
-APR is the annual interest rate.
-Minimum payment is the required monthly amount - typically 1-3% of the balance for credit cards.
+APR is the yearly interest rate.
+The minimum payment is the required monthly amount — usually 1–3% of the balance for credit cards.

 Extra payment

-Extra monthly paymentThe amount above all minimum payments combined.
-Even $50-100 extra has a compounding effect because once each debt is paid off, that freed minimum payment rolls into the next target.
+Extra monthly paymentThe amount you pay above all minimums combined.
+Even $50–100 extra compounds: once a debt is gone, its freed-up minimum rolls onto the next one.

-Debt roll effectWhen a debt is paid off, its minimum payment gets redirected to the next target.
-This accelerating effect is what makes even modest extra payments dramatically shorten total payoff timelines.
+The "debt roll" effectWhen a debt is paid off, its minimum is redirected to the next target the following month.
+This snowballing redirection is what makes modest extra payments shorten timelines so much.

 Extra monthly payment (beyond minimums) $200/mo